 Bonefish fishing is pretty much a shallow-water sport done in depths as low as a foot of water.
 They are found in warm seas worldwide and primarily inhabit shallow sand and grass flats of warm tropical waters, but also spend a good amount of their lives in deeper water.
 A highly sought after fish for anglers fishing the Florida Keys, as previously noted, the bonefish also provides exciting angling opportunities for the fly fisherman and flats sight-fisherman alike off both coasts of Africa, along the coastal waters of the Hawaiian Islands, Mexico, Belize, the Bahamas and as far south as Brazil along the Atlantic.

 They are usually found together in large schools as juveniles, sometimes in groups over 100, in shallow coastal areas, in the flats, along mangroves and also in deep waters, particularly when speaking of big bonefish or during their spawning season between November and May.

 Fly fishing for bonefish is the most commonly practiced method for chasing these hard fighting fish.
 On the flats of the Florida Keys, sight-fishing for them is the preferred approach for many anglers.
 Though most flats fishing is done by fly fishing, there are also several productive ways to spin fish for bonefish as well, using live bait such as shrimp or crab.

 “Flats boats” without motors are propelled by a method called “poling” where the boat is pushed along using a long pole, usually with a forked end.
-This is preferred over standard fishing boats on the flats because their shallow and stealth design allow the angler to get closer when in pursuing of these very keen and elusive fish in sometimes less than a foot of water.
+This is preferred over standard fishing boats on the flats because their shallow and stealth design allows the angler to get closer when in pursuit of these very keen and elusive fish in sometimes less than a foot of water.